Sandra HorleyOur board

 Sandra has advised Governments, nationally and internationally, at the highest levels on gender-based violence and criminal justice.
-She has directly supported families bereaved by domestic homicide and was invited to be a member of the UK’s first Independent Anti-Slavery Commissioner’s Advisory Panel.
+She has supported families bereaved by domestic homicide and was a member of the UK’s first Independent Anti-Slavery Commissioner’s Advisory Panel.
 She sat on the Home Secretary’s national oversight committee to improve police response to domestic violence.

 Previously, Sandra worked as director of the Haven Project in Wolverhampton supporting abused and homeless women and children.
 Sandra has been a homelessness officer and housing advice worker for two local authorities in Shropshire and London.

 Currently, she is a board member of the Victims and Survivors Service, an arms length body of the Northern Ireland Executive Office, which provides funding and support for victims and survivors of the Troubles.

 In 2021 Sandra was awarded a Damehood for her contribution to the protection of women and children and for promoting greater understanding and awareness of domestic abuse.